Ratione/prompt_gen_thing/README.md

 Think of it like building with LEGO blocks instead of carving a sculpture from a single stone.

+I generated this, after some effort, using Claude Sonnet 3.7 w/ Extended thinking.
+This the result of a few recursive itterations, and is implemented with all the finesse of a sledgehammer.
+Critically, however, it does appear to work, with rather impressive results.

 ## The Core Concept in Simple Terms

 **Traditional Approach**: Write one big, comprehensive prompt with everything included.